netdata/netdata/docs/glossary.md

 - [**External Plugins**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-agent/metrics-collection.md#collector-architecture-and-terminology): These gather metrics from external processes, such as a webserver or database, and run as independent processes that communicate with the Netdata daemon via pipes.

+## F

+- [Family](https://github.com/netdata/learn/blob/master/docs/concepts/visualizations/from-raw-metrics-to-visualization.md#family): 1.
+What we consider our Netdata community of users and engineers.
+2. A single instance of a hardware or software resource that needs to be displayed separately from similar instances.

+- [**Flood Protection**](https://github.com/netdata/netdata/blob/rework-learn/docs/concepts/health-monitoring/notifications.md#flood-protection): If a node has too many state changes like firing too many alerts or going from reachable to unreachable, Netdata Cloud enables flood protection.
+As long as a node is in flood protection mode, Netdata Cloud does not send notifications about this node

 ## G

 - [**Guided Troubleshooting**](https://github.com/netdata/netdata/blob/master/docs/concepts/guided-troubleshooting/Overview.md): Troubleshooting with our Machine-Learning-powered tools designed to give you a cutting edge advantage in your troubleshooting battles.

+- [**Group by** or **Dimension**](https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/netdata-views.md#group-by-dimension-node-or-chart): A dimension is a value that gets shown on a chart.
+The drop-down on the dimension bar of a composite chart that allows you to group metrics by dimension, node, or chart.

 ## H